Riboviria: Disease

 Colourized transmission electron micrograph of SARS-CoV-2, the cause of the COVID-19 pandemic and a ribovirian.

 Animal viruses in Riboviria include orbiviruses, which cause various diseases in ruminants and horses, including Bluetongue virus, African horse sickness virus, Equine encephalosis virus, and epizootic hemorrhagic disease virus.
 The vesicular stomatitis virus causes disease in cattle, horses, and pigs.
 Bats harbor many viruses including ebolaviruses and henipaviruses, which also can cause disease in humans.
-Similarly, arthropod viruses in the Flavivirus and Phlebovirus genera are numerous and often transmitted to humans.
+Similarly, arthropod viruses in the Orthoflavivirus and Phlebovirus genera are numerous and often transmitted to humans.
 Coronaviruses and influenza viruses cause disease in various vertebrates, including bats, birds, and pigs.
 The family Retroviridae contains many viruses that cause leukemia, immunodeficiency, and other cancers and immune system-related diseases in animals.

 Plant viruses in the realm are numerous and infect many economically important crops.
 Tomato spotted wilt virus is estimated to cause more than US$1 billion in damages annually, and it infects more than 800 plant species, including chrysanthemum, lettuce, peanut, pepper, and tomato.
 Cucumber mosaic virus infects more than 1,200 plant species and likewise causes significant crop losses.
 Potato virus Y causes significant reductions in yield and quality for pepper, potato, tobacco, and tomato, and Plum pox virus is the most important virus among stone fruit crops.
 Brome mosaic virus is found throughout much of the world and primarily infects grasses, including cereals, though it does not cause significant economic losses.